codex-team/codex.bot/README.md

 ## About CodeX

-We are a small team of passionate web-developers represented by students and graduates of IFMO University located in St. Petersburg, Russia.
-Fell free to give us a feedback on  [team@ifmo.su](mailto:team@ifmo.su)
+We are a small team of passionate web-developers represented by students and graduates of ITMO University located in St. Petersburg, Russia.
+Fell free to give us a feedback on  [team@codex.so](mailto:team@codex.so)